MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ![](./images/searchpsft.png "")

-3. On the Overview page for the PeopleSoft Cloud Manager stack, select the compartment to install the instance.
+3. On the Overview page for the PeopleSoft Cloud Manager stack, select the **compartment to install the instance**.
-Review the Oracle terms, and then select the option indicating that you have reviewed and understand the conditions.
+Review the **Oracle terms**, and then select the option indicating that you have reviewed and understand the conditions.
-Click Launch Stack.
+Click **Launch Stack**.

 ![](./images/launch.png "")